eth-cscs/cug25-uenv/slides/tutorial/slides.md

 Daint has the Cray Programming Environment modules (CPE) installed through the `cray` module:
 * provided "as is" -- will be deployed via containers to provide up-to-date versions.

-Eiger provides:
-* CPE and EasyBuild recipes
-* uenv
-* Sarus for containers

-**Eiger will be updated to [match Daint by June](https://status.cscs.ch/status-page/9e188a14-9e52-4a14-af4b-b9299bf1c719/announcements/cbc0c451-e8d4-4af1-9475-4408b5ee9009)** - a test cluster will be available for preparation.

 ---
 layout: two-cols